Sign in

 Pros

-Cost-Effective Products
+1. Cost-Effective Products

 You will benefit from the cost as the supplier will be creating bulk amounts of goods to sell.
 This will lead to a higher profit margin, especially if your private label product will be competing with branded products, which usually cost more.

-High-Quality Products
+2. High-Quality Products

-Often you will receive high quality products because the cosmetic manufacturer will test according to their strict testing standards.
+Often you will receive high-quality products because the cosmetic manufacturer will test according to their strict testing standards.

-3.
+3. Technology

 You will benefit from the technology that OEMs provide, especially if you are just starting up, and don’t have the expertise or technology to create cosmetics or dietary supplements.
 Additionally, it saves you a lot of time and money spent on testing.

-Intellectual Property
+4. Intellectual Property

 When you use an Original Equipment Manufacturer, you keep all trademarks and intellectual property rights associated with your design and products.
-Just make sure you register your private label before start selling.
+Just make sure you register your private label before you start selling.

-Professional Service
+5. Professional Service

-6.
+6. Control

 Since you are the creator, you control the prices and production of the products.
 You can modify the cosmetic or dietary supplement depending on the needs and requirements of buyers.

-Brand Name
+7. Brand Name

 Because you are creating your own private label product, your brand name can become valuable over time and bring along good profits.